-Rule-based dialog agents work with questions, structures, answers, and keywords that are predefined by the hotel staff.
+Rule-based bots work with questions, structures, answers, and keywords that are predefined by the hotel staff.
 Because they’re implemented on specific sets of rules, their scope depends on the bot designer.

-Rule-based dialog agents are usually Q&A-based flowcharts, therefore, not categorized as AI technology, but more of a digital self-service system.
-(We’re talking about the same technology that powers automated telephone response or IVR.)
+Rule-based dialog agents are usually Q&A-based flowcharts, therefore they are not an AI technology, but rather a digital self-service system.
+It’s the same technology that powers automated telephone responses – IVR.

 The interaction with a rule-based conversational technology can be a simple Q&A flow, or a menu-based interaction (decision tree), where guests choose from a list of options.

-Cons: Rule-based dialog agents are implemented on specific keywords, can’t answer questions outside predefined rules, or understand typos, which can be frustrating for the users and limit their freedom of expression.
-Unlike conversational AI, rule-based dialog agents don’t leverage the data from interactions.
+Cons: Rule-based bots are implemented on specific keywords, can’t answer questions outside predefined rules, or understand typos, which can be frustrating for the users and limit their freedom of expression.
+Unlike conversational AI, rule-based dialog agents can’t leverage the data from interactions.

-Hoteliers must continue maintaining and making new keyword rules to make these bots useful.
-That’s why most hotels usually stop using them after a few months.
+Hoteliers must continuously update the keyword rules to make these bots useful.
+This is often the reason why most hotels usually stop using them after a few months.

 Price: Rule-based dialog agents are simpler, with no training engine they need less building effort than Conversational AI, therefore they are usually more affordable.

 If you don’t have many queries from the guests, you want to implement a digital FAQ instead of printed information in the guest room, but you don’t expect much in return.

 For your hotel, this means that the staff designs the questions and responses first.
 Guests go through a pre-designed Q&A tree that answers simple queries like check-out time, opening hours, or Wi-Fi password.

 By pre-defining the structures and answers, you can control the entire conversation, but you miss an opportunity to learn about what your guests really want to ask.